 Safety Committee July Meeting

-The Safety Committee met Monday night.
+The Safety Committee met on July 10 to discuss parking restrictions on South Main Street.
 Members Erinn Grube, Don Gutierrez, and I were in attendance along with village CAO Rob Jamieson, Police Department Lt.
 Jason Weiskopf, and Council President Angie DeBernardo.

 South Main Street Parking